kitsonk/kv-toolbox/README.md

 kind of value the JSON represents, either a `Uint8Array`, `Blob` or `File` is returned.

+## Crypto

+APIs which allow you to encrypt and decrypt values within a Deno KV datastore.

+### `generateKey()`

+Generate a random crypto key which can be used with `CryptoKv`.
+The value returned will be a hex encoded string.
+It defaults to 256 bits long.
+A value of 128, 192, 256 bits can be supplied as an argument to the function to change the key length.

+### `openCryptoKv()`

+Like `Deno.openKv()` but returns an instance of `CryptoKv`. `encryptWith` argument needs to be supplied, which is either a hex encoded string or `Uint8Array` that is 128, 192, 256 bits in length or an object which conforms to the `Encryptor` interface.
+That options `path` works just like `path` for `Deno.openKv()`.

+### `CryptoKv`

+A class which currently provides the ability to set, get and delete encrypted blob values.
+If created directly, an instance of `Deno.Kv` needs to be passed to the constructor along with a value for `encryptWith`.

+When a key is supplied,

+### `Encryptor`

+An interface which specifies two methods of `encrypt()` and `decrypt()` which will be used for encrypting and decrypting values.
+This can be used to provide alternative

 ## JSON

 APIs allowing the serialization and deserialization of Deno KV entries, keys,